noqdev/iambic/README.md

 "IAMbic: Version Control for IAM"

-Easily manage and streamline cloud Identity and Access Management (IAM) with IAMbic, a multi-cloud IAM control plane.
+IAMbic is designed for DevSecOps, Security, and Compliance teams.
+It provides enhanced visibility, auditing, and (optionally) control over IAM at scale.
+It integrates with IAM sources like AWS, Okta, Azure AD, and Google Workspace, consolidating them into a single version control system (Git) in a common, human-readable YAML files that are called "IAMbic templates".

+Whether you're managing resources through Terraform, CDK, CloudFormation, manual console operations, or a combination of these, IAMbic keeps your Git repository updated with the real-time state of your cloud IAM.
+Any IAM change, irrespective of its origin, triggers a git commit.
+This ensures you have a consolidated Git repository of all your IAM, presented in a common format, complete with a comprehensive audit trail in Git History.
+This trail details every change, its timestamp, and the responsible entity.

+If you'd prefer a hands-off approach, IAMbic can function purely as an auditing and visibility tool to have increased visibility over IAM changes, as mentioned above.
+But you can also use IAMbic to manage and prevent drift on the IAM resources that you specify.
+IAMbic templates are bi-directional, which means IAMbic can also write IAM changes back to the cloud through your CI/CD pipeline.
+A pull request with the desired change would be created in GitHub, approved, and then reflected back in the cloud and Git.
+Additionally, IAMbic lets you declare temporary access or permissions - It will take care of expiring and removing policies after a defined expiration period.
+Examples of this are [in IAMbic's Quick Start Guide](https://docs.iambic.org/getting_started/aws#31---create-dynamic-iam-role-policies-that-vary-per-account).

+If you opt to manage some of your resources via IAMbic, there's an optional feature to "prevent drift" on those resources.
+Any out-of-band changes to the IAMbic templates you've specified will be automatically reverted, making IAMbic the definitive source for that resource's definition.
+This is particularly useful for centralized resources like your cloud admin groups in Okta/Azure AD/Google Workspace, shared Permission Sets/IAM Roles, or Service Control Policies.

+If you'd like to learn more about the Github Pull-Request flow for making IAM changes, Check out an example on our [GitOps/IAMOps Philosophy page](https://docs.iambic.org/reference/iamops_philosophy#guide-to-the-iambic-apply-process).
+We also have a [sample iambic-templates repository](https://github.com/noqdev/iambic-templates-examples), which is fully managed by IAMbic.

+If you opt to manage some of your resources via IAMbic, there's an optional feature to "prevent drift" on those resources.
+Any out-of-band changes to the IAMbic templates you've specified will be automatically reverted, making IAMbic the definitive source for that resource's definition.
+This is particularly useful for centralized resources like your cloud admin group in Okta/Azure AD, shared Permission Sets/IAM Roles, or Service Control Policies.

 Discover more at [https://docs.iambic.org](https://docs.iambic.org), and check out [BeABetterDev's IAMbic Overview and Deep Dive video](https://www.youtube.com/watch?v=ryEseI_-12o) on YouTube.
+We're also on [Slack](https://communityinviter.com/apps/noqcommunity/noq) if you'd like help getting started or have any questions.

 ## Key Features

 <!-- Keep this in sync with the list of features in the IAMbic Docs Overview Page -->

-- **[Universal Cloud Identity](https://docs.iambic.org/getting_started/)**: Unify cloud identity management for AWS, Okta, Azure Active Directory, Google Workspace with more to come.
+- **[Version Control for IAM](https://docs.iambic.org/getting_started/)**: IAMbic helps you audit and (optionally) manage IAM from different sources by bringing them together into one Git repository in an easy-to-read format.
+- **[Comprehensive audit trail](https://docs.iambic.org/getting_started/)**: IAMbic creates Git commits for all IAM changes, regardless of how they take place.
+This gives you a comprehensive audit trail in Git history.
-- **[Temporary Access](https://docs.iambic.org/getting_started/aws#32---create-temporary-expiring-iam-permissions)**: Declaratively define and automate expiration dates for resources, permissions, and access rules.
+- **[Temporary Access and Permissions](https://docs.iambic.org/getting_started/aws#32---create-temporary-expiring-iam-permissions)**: Declaratively define and automate expiration dates for resources, permissions, and access rules.
+- **[Drift Prevention](https://docs.iambic.org/how_to_guides/prevent-drift)**: Protect the IAM resources you want to be exclusively managed via IAMbic.
+IAMbic will automatically revert any out-of-band changes to those resources.
 - **[Dynamic AWS Permissions](https://docs.iambic.org/getting_started/aws#31---create-dynamic-iam-role-policies-that-vary-per-account)**: Simplify multi-account AWS management with flexible templates, allowing multi-account roles to have different permissions and access rules on different accounts.
-- **[Drift Prevention](https://docs.iambic.org/how_to_guides/prevent-drift)**: Protect the IAM resources you want to be exclusively managed via IAMbic.
-What is in Git becomes the absolute source of truth.
-- **[GitOps-driven Cloud IAM (IAMOps)](https://docs.iambic.org/reference/iamops_philosophy)**: Leverage GitOps-driven Cloud IAM with human-readable formats and your favorite tools.
+- **[GitOps-driven Cloud IAM (IAMOps)](https://docs.iambic.org/reference/iamops_philosophy)**: Leverage GitOps-driven Cloud IAM in human-readable formats and with your favorite tools.
 - **Centralized Management**: IAMbic keeps Git updated with the latest, complete state of your cloud environment, maintaining a single source of truth for auditing and compliance across multiple cloud providers in Git.
 - **Extendable**: Integrate with various clouds and applications through a powerful plugin architecture.
 - **Auditable**: Track changes to IAM policies, permissions, and rules with Git history.
 For AWS, IAmbic annotates out-of-band commits with details from CloudTrail.